 I suggest buying A Falcon Guide to hiking, it will break down options for specific hikes at any National Park.

 While at The Lodge at Buckberry Creek we hiked during the day as well.
 I have three favorites hikes.
-The first is The Cove Harwoods Natural Trail, which gives a history of The Smokys and it's foliage.
-Seems lame, but it was really fun.
+The first is The Cove Harwoods Natural Trail, which gives a history of the Smokys and its foliage.
+It may seem lame, but it was really fun.
 Grab a pamphlet from the head of the trail so you can learn about the history, geology, and nature along the way.
-It is a mile long and took us about and hour with kids.
+It’s a mile long and took us about and hour with kids.
 We found picnic tables to enjoy our lunch.

 Next, is Alum Cave Bluffs.
-We did this after The Cove, it's not a quiet hike, in fact it's rather busy but the sites are breathtaking.
+We did this after The Cove, it's not a quiet hike, in fact it's rather busy, but the sites are absolutely breathtaking.
 If you want to keep hiking continue on to Mount LeConte.

 Last is my favorite hike, Ramsey Cascades, it's like Robin Hood's Sherwood Forest, filled with beautiful wildflowers and waterfalls.
 This hike is 8 miles long and took us 6 hours with stops for fun and snacks.

-Of all the National Parks, the Smokey's is one of my favorites.
+Of all the National Parks, the Smoky Mountains are one of my favorites.
 It's how I imagine Jurassic Park.
 Trees so tall you can't tell what they are when you look up, because you can't see the leaves.

 In Ashville, at The Biltmore you can take a shuttle to tour the Biltmore Mansion and its grounds.
 There, you can learn about the Vanderbilts, the surrounding architecture, design, and artwork.
 You can also visit the Biltmore Village, which includes a barn and playground.